cartman1978/Super-Mario/README.md

 * Navigate to each section by click on links;
 * Able to easily read title of the article after link has been clicked.

-User 2: As a millennials videogamer I want to know more about the creator, the game library and the story of how the game evolved since the first publication.
+User 2: As a user I want to know more about the creator, the game library and the story of how the game evolved since the first publication.

 | Acceptance Criteria     |
 | -------